yrzgithub/Repair-Brain-PC-3.0/README.md

     * To remove a replace habit, Right click -> Settings -> Remove replace habit.
 ![remove habits](https://user-images.githubusercontent.com/85425005/219949816-61730899-9d24-4d09-8439-554f66834a5f.jpg)

-    * You will be notified when the app update is available.
+    * You will be notified when an app update is available.
 ![new version](https://user-images.githubusercontent.com/85425005/220839993-5c0a2755-0f28-46f0-ba08-d9cb87b73f46.jpg)